wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 to allow producers to set up the iteration context first, and then consumers to finish the iteration.
 Third, control logics, especially cache hit/miss and commit/abort logic, must be local.
 Determining whether a request hits a cache line should not involve any global coordination or search, unlike in some protocols where a request could "possibly hit" a cache line.

+With these design objectives in mind, the paper extends the widely deployed MOESI cache coherence protocol by adding speculative states of the non-speculative counterparts.
+The addition of speculatively states should satisfy two different goals.
+First, these speculative states should preserve the state of the cache line once an iteration commits or aborts, returning to a correct non-speculative state.
+Second, the speculative cache lines alter the semantics of cache coherence, allowing iterations to perform private writes and pass dirty states to each other without incurring ordering violations.